Note To Readers:

 The Disturbing Fetish of Eroticizing Pain

 Somewhere along the way, pain became proof — proof of purity, proof of value, proof of being “worth it.”
-Within certain corners of the Black gay community, there’s a growing fixation on men who claim to be “tight”, to the point of discomfort.
+Within certain corners of the Black gay community, there’s a growing fixation on men who claim to be “tight”.
+Or those that perform it well, to the point of discomfort.
 For this subculture of role and hole politicians, struggling and showing resistance during sex adds excitement or status to the experience.
-For some top-playing gay men, hearing a partner gasping and screaming out in pain is interpreted as validation — a sign that they are dominant, desirable, or exceptionally endowed.
+For some gay men who top, hearing a partner gasping and screaming out in pain is interpreted as validation.
+A sign that they are dominant, desirable, or exceptionally endowed.
 But this twisted form of affirmation has less to do with pleasure and more to do with ego and power.

 The eroticization of pain in gay sex, or the turning of discomfort (or show of it) into a source of heightened sensation and pleasure, would never sit well with me.
 This fetishisation of pain normalises sexual discomfort and silences honest communication about one’s true preferences, creating an environment where intimacy becomes less about mutual enjoyment and more about proving oneself or passing a ridiculous test.